Mrs Pinkerton with Miss Bohdjalian and Mrs O'Neill

 Maths and English homework will be handed out on Wednesdays for return the following Monday.
 On occasion, the children may also receive a piece of homework related to one of our other topics in Geography, History, Science or RE.

-Spellings will be studied and handed out on a Wednesday and tested the following Wednesday in our spelling lesson.
+Spellings will be studied and handed out on a Tuesday and tested the following Tuesday in our spelling lesson.

 General Reminders